sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The protocol of the FW rule
+The protocol of the Firewall rule.

 ### Constraints